hphelion/documentation/commercial/GA1/neutron/commercial_neutron-pre-installation-high-availability-cloud-networking.md

 <!--
 <p style="font-size: small;"> <a href="/helion/openstack/">&#9664; PREV | <a href="/helion/openstack/">&#9650; UP</a> | <a href="/helion/openstack/faq/">NEXT &#9654; </a></p> --->

-# HP Helion OpenStack&reg; 1.1 Neutron: High Availability
+# HP Helion OpenStack&reg; 1.1 Networking Operation (Neutron): High Availability

 High Availability for OpenStack cloud networking has dependencies on Nova, Cinder, and Swift.
 You need to work with the system administrators responsible for these services.